Why Choose Cedars-Sinai Marina del Rey Hospital for Obesity Caused Heart Disease Treatment?

 Non-modifiable risk factors: These risk factors cannot be changed by anybody, and these include age, family history, and racial background.
 Males older than 45 and females above 55 are at a higher risk of heart disease.
 People with a history of an early heart attack in their family members are at a higher risk of developing heart disease.
 Other non-modifiable risk factors include obstructive sleep apnea and inflammation.

 Obesity can lead to heart diseases in several ways.
 This mechanism is indirectly mediated through certain risk factors that are associated with metabolic syndrome, which includes hypertension, dyslipidemia, glucose intolerance, and effects of sleep disorders associated with obesity.
-Metabolic syndrome is often accompanied with central or abdominal obesity (fat deposition in the abdominal region rather than the extremities).
+Metabolic syndrome is often accompanied by central or abdominal obesity (fat deposition in the abdominal region rather than the extremities).
 The fat, particularly the abdominal fat substantially affects your metabolism, for instance, your blood pressure and blood lipid levels get affected, and also your capability to make use of insulin effectively.
 Insulin is useful in glucose breakdown, but when you are unable to use insulin in an effective manner, you may develop increased blood glucose levels or diabetes, which is a risk factor for cardiovascular diseases.

 Moreover, in abdominal obesity, the level of various inflammatory markers is increased and a prothrombotic state develops.
 Various adipokines and chemical mediators such as interleukin-6, tumor necrosis factor-a, plasminogen activator inhibitor-1, resistin, leptin, lipoprotein lipase, estrogens, and insulin-like growth factor-1 are present in elevated levels in obese patients.
 These factors can adversely affect your cardiovascular system by developing a prothrombotic and proinflammatory state.
 Additionally, these may lead to vascular hypertrophy and endothelial damage.
 The higher incidence of sleep apnea/hypoventilation syndrome in obese people may also affect the heart.